smangham/fair-research-software/episodes/04-version-control.md

 then you can commit *all* the edits required for it in one go, so you don't have logical inconsistencies in your code.

-Equally, don't think you should avoid committing code until it's *totally* finished.
+Equally, don't avoid committing code until it's *totally* finished.
-Most changes can be broken down into smaller sub-steps.
+Most changes can be broken down into smaller steps. which can be completed.
 It's better to have part-finished code in a repository, with clear commit messages saying what still needs doing, than code that never gets committed and can be lost in a hard drive crash!